divio/divio-cloud-docs/reference/docker-docker-compose.rst

 part of a project, usually referred to as an 'application'.
-This is what a ``docker-compose.yml`` file does, specifying what images are required, what ports they need to expose, whether the have access to the host filesystem, what commands should be run, and so on.
+This is what a ``docker-compose.yml`` file does, specifying what images are required, what ports they need to expose, whether the have access to the host filesystem, what commands should be run when they start up, and so on.

 .. _docker-compose-local: